The Thing in the Crypt: Adaptations

+The novelization, also written by De Camp and Carter, has the mummy come to life and fight Conan.

 Relationship with other works

 The story shares many similarities with a tale from the 14th-century Icelandic Grettis saga.
 In the saga, Grettir Ásmundarson enters the mound of the chieftain Kár the Old.
 Grettir's objective was the treasure buried with the chieftain and, especially, a single edged seax, reputed to be a great weapon.

 Soon after Grettir enters the mound, the corpse of Kár comes to life and battles him.